 Sam Gray has been a volunteer with the Turing Trust for several years, both in the UK and Malawi, where he helped with the final touches to the SolarBerry and handover to the local community in Choma.
 He explained what attracted him to the Turing Trust:

 Whilst all of the work done by the Turing Trust is so important and clearly valuable to the people over here, it was the SolarBerry Project which really captured my imagination.
 I am a huge fan of Raspberry Pi computers, and to play a part in putting them to such good use sounded like an opportunity I couldn’t miss.

 Our partners in Ghana and Malawi have also hosted MSc students in International Development from the University of Edinburgh.
 Their projects have given us a valuable insight about some of the issues in each country.
 You can read more about the projects conducted in Ghana and Malawi on the country progress pages.

 Andrew Ellison has also written a blog about his experiences in which he says:

 During my placement, I had the invaluable opportunity to speak directly with many young Ghanaians (over 80 in total) to learn more about challenges they face and explore the role that ICT can play in combatting them.
 It was truly inspiring to speak with so many passionate young people, to learn about their ambitions and what they think about technology more widely.

 Click here to read the full blog.

-    Whether your interest is in refurbishing computers in Edinburgh, helping us to pack a container on shipping day, working

-    remotely to support the development of offline resources or volunteering in Africa we have something for you!
-If you’d

-    like to get involved, please get in touch.
+Whether your interest is in refurbishing computers in Edinburgh, helping us to pack a container on shipping day or volunteering in Africa we have something for you!
+If you’d like to get involved, please get in touch.